Benchmark (computing): Purpose

 As computer architecture advanced, it became more difficult to compare the performance of various computer systems simply by looking at their specifications.
 Therefore, tests were developed that allowed comparison of different architectures.
 For example, Pentium 4 processors generally operated at a higher clock frequency than Athlon XP or PowerPC processors, which did not necessarily translate to more computational power; a processor with a slower clock frequency might perform as well as or even better than a processor operating at a higher frequency.
 See BogoMips and the megahertz myth.

 Benchmarks are designed to mimic a particular type of workload on a component or system.
 Synthetic benchmarks do this by specially created programs that impose the workload on the component.
 Application benchmarks run real-world programs on the system.
 While application benchmarks usually give a much better measure of real-world performance on a given system, synthetic benchmarks are useful for testing individual components, like a hard disk or networking device.

 Benchmarks are particularly important in CPU design, giving processor architects the ability to measure and make tradeoffs in microarchitectural decisions.
 For example, if a benchmark extracts the key algorithms of an application, it will contain the performance-sensitive aspects of that application.
 Running this much smaller snippet on a cycle-accurate simulator can give clues on how to improve performance.

-Prior to 2000, computer and microprocessor architects used SPEC to do this, although SPEC's Unix-based benchmarks were quite lengthy and thus unwieldy to use intact.